 The root cause is well-documented: children arrive at surgery psychologically unprepared.
 Existing protocols focus on physical readiness.
 Teddy Knights closes the emotional gap — using an evidence-based storybook and plush companion to build coping skills before the child ever reaches the pre-op bay.

-Created by pediatric anesthesiologist Dr. Michael Huot and child psychiatrist Dr. Mark Garry, in partnership with Toby Brusseau and best-selling author Jörg Ihle — every element of this program is clinically grounded and operationally simple to deploy.
+Created by anesthesiologist Dr. Michael Huot and child psychiatrist Dr. Mark Garry, in partnership with Toby Brusseau, Co-Founder of Teddy Knights, and best-selling author Jörg Ihle — every element of this program is clinically grounded and operationally simple to deploy.

 Pediatric anxiety isn’t just a compassion issue — it’s an operational one.
 When children arrive calmer and more prepared, the ripple effects touch every layer of your hospital’s performance.
 Here’s what the evidence tells us changes.